History of the Jews in Saudi Arabia

-The history of the Jews in the territory of modern Saudi Arabia begins in Biblical times, at least as early as the First Temple period.
+The history of the Jews in Saudi Arabia begins in classical antiquity.

-Some have estimated that there are about 3,000 Jews currently residing in the country.

-Early history

-The first mention of Jews in the areas of modern-day Saudi Arabia dates back, by some accounts, to the time of the First Temple.
-Immigration to the Arabian Peninsula began in earnest in the 2nd century CE, and by the 6th and 7th centuries there was a considerable Jewish population in Hejaz, mostly in and around Medina.
-This was in part due to the embrace of Judaism by such leaders as Dhu Nuwas; who was very aggressive about converting his subjects to Judaism.
-Nuwas persecuted Christians in his kingdom as a reaction to the Christian persecution of Jews by the local Christians and Abu Karib Asad.
-In 523, the Himyarite king Dhu Nuwas (Dunaan), who had converted to Judaism, massacred the Christians there.
+Jews and Judaism in pre-Islamic Arabia

+By the 6th and 7th centuries there was a considerable Jewish population in Hejaz (largely around Medina) and in Yemen due to the embrace of Judaism by the Himyarite Kingdom in the fourth century.
+Jewish leadership in Yemen ended soon after Dhu Nuwas instigated a massacre of the Christian community of Najran.

-According to Al-Masudi the northern part of Hejaz was a dependency of the Kingdom of Judah, and according to Butrus al-Bustani the Jews in Hejaz established a sovereign state.
-The German orientalist Ferdinand Wüstenfeld believed that the Jews established a state in northern Hejaz.
+According to Al-Masudi the northern part of Hejaz was a dependency of the Kingdom of Judah, and according to Butrus al-Bustani the Judahites in Hejaz established a sovereign state.
+The German orientalist Ferdinand Wüstenfeld believed that the Judahites established a state in northern Hejaz.

+Jewish tribes

 Tribes of Medina

 There were three main Jewish tribes in Medina before the rise of Islam in Arabia: the Banu Nadir, the Banu Qainuqa, and the Banu Qurayza.

-Banu Nadir was hostile to Muhammad's new religion.
-Other Jewish tribes lived relatively peacefully under Muslim rule.
-Banu Nadir, the Banu Qainuqa, and the Banu Qurayza lived in northern Arabia, at the oasis of Yathrib until the 7th century, when the men were executed and the women and children were enslaved after they betrayed the pact they made with the Muslims following the Invasion of Banu Qurayza by Muslim armies led by Muhammad.
+The Banu Nadir were hostile to Muhammad's new religion.
+They joined the Meccan army against the Islamic army and were defeated.

+Other Jewish tribes lived relatively peacefully under Muslim rule: Banu Nadir, the Banu Qainuqa, and the Banu Qurayza lived in northern Arabia, at the oasis of Yathrib until the 7th century.
+The men were executed and the women and children were enslaved after they betrayed the pact they made with the Muslims following the Invasion of Banu Qurayza by Muslim armies led by Muhammad.